diegovalle/download-maps12/readme.md

 * rdata-secciones: serialized secciones (precincts) map as an R object

-Since the IFE uses a different coding standard for the municipalities of Mexico than the INEGI I've recoded them so that they match the INEGI codes.
+Since the IFE uses a different coding standard for the municipalities of Mexico than the INEGI, I've recoded the municipality codes so that they match the ones the INEGI uses.

  ```
-México, Ecatepec according to the INEGI is 15 033 while according to the IFE it's 15 034
+Ecatepec, México according to the INEGI is 15 033, while according to the IFE it's 15 034
-Jalisco, Guadalajara according to the INEGI is 14 039 while according to the IFE it's 14 041
+Guadalajara, Jalisco according to the INEGI is 14 039, while according to the IFE it's 14 041
 ```

 These codes are only available for the secciones electorales (precincts) shapefile and they are contained in the variables: